BlackyHawky/Clock/README.md

 * Backup and restore application data (except custom ringtones);
 * Material design;
 * Dynamic colors for Android 12+;
+* Support for [Direct Boot](https://developer.android.com/privacy-and-security/direct-boot) (the app can run and trigger alarms even before the device is unlocked after reboot);
+  * Unfortunately, this feature may not work on some devices.
+See the discussion [here](https://github.com/BlackyHawky/Clock/issues/396).
+* For some Snapdragon devices only, the alarm is triggered when they are switched off;
+  * Unfortunately, this feature may not work on some devices despite the presence of the _“com.qualcomm.qti.poweroffalarm”_ system app.
+See the discussion [here](https://github.com/BlackyHawky/Clock/issues/88).
 * Support for [Reproducible Builds](https://reproducible-builds.org/).
 See the discussion [here](https://github.com/BlackyHawky/Clock/issues/140).

 ## Common Issues

-Issues may occur on specific devices due to the limited number of devices to test the application.
+* Issues may occur on specific devices due to the limited number of devices to test the application.
+* Some devices running Android 14+ with HyperOS may have the _"Full screen notification"_ permission revoked.
+Possible solution [here](https://github.com/BlackyHawky/Clock/discussions/303#discussioncomment-13407709).
+* Some MIUI users may experience issues due to MIUI’s aggressive battery optimizations.
+  * Please make sure that battery optimizations are disabled for the app before opening an issue.

 ⚠ _<b>As I'm not an expert developer, some problems may unfortunately not be solved without help.</b>_ ⚠